Analytical Model of Disk Evaporation and State Transitions in Accreting Black Holes: Transition between disk-corona system and hot accretion flow

 Panel (b) shows a different example in which the total mass accretion rate is only 1\% of the Eddington rate, $\dot{M}_{d,0}/\dot{M}_{\rm Edd}=0.01$.
 In this case, the thin disk accretion rate $\dot{M}_d$ decreases rapidly with decreasing $r$ and goes to 0 at some radius outside $r_b$; in the example shown, this happens at $r\approx 2000$.
 Interior to this radius (gray shaded region) there is no thin disk, and accretion occurs entirely via a hot coronal flow.
 If the transition from the thermal state to the hard state is caused by a rapid decrease in $\dot{M}_{d,0}$, one could imagine a scenario in which the inner thin disk does not have enough time to respond to the decreasing accretion rate and therefore survives temporarily.
 In this case, there is a possibility that some gas from the hot accretion flow might condense back on the the surviving inner disk.
 However, the inner disk will probably eventually disappear due to viscosity \citep{Meyer2007,Liu2007}, and once this happens, we will have the hard state.

-In between the two choices of $\dot{M}_{d,0}$ considered in Figure~\ref{fig:truncation}, the system under consideration undergoes a state transition.
+In between the two choices of $\dot{M}_{d,0}$ considered in Figure~\ref{fig:truncation}, the system under consideration will undergo a state transition if it has a time-varying $\dot{M}_{d,0}$ (possibly caused by disk instability \citep{Lasota2001} or galaxy mergers).
 For the particular parameters chosen here, the transition would happen when the total mass accretion rate is around 2\% of the Eddington rate.

 We note an important implication of this model.
 Since matter condenses back onto the thin disk for $r<r_b$, if the thin disk manages to survive down to $r=r_b$ with non-zero $\dot{M}_d$, then $\dot{M}_d$ will only increase via condensation at smaller radii and so the disk-corona structure will survive all the way down to the BH.
 Therefore, the truncation radius where the thin disk transitions to a hot accretion flow should always be greater than $r_b$.
 This prediction is in some tension with observations which suggest that the truncation radius is sometimes found at smaller radii \citep[e.g.,][]{Yuan2004}.
 We discuss this issue further in Section~\ref{sec:discussion_truncation}.